Cracked Pot Meditations – Ruled to Boredom

 Rules to Boredom

-Laws, rules and guidelines are the way we as a society creates order.
-We learn and follow these rules in school which carry on to the work life.
-Almost every company has an employee handbook that states the regulations and expectations the company has for its employees.
-Then we drive home where there are speed limits and other laws that need to be followed.
+Laws, rules, and guidelines are how we create order as a society.
+We learn and follow these rules in school, which carry on to our work lives.
+Almost every company has an employee handbook that states the company’s regulations and expectations for its employees.
+Then we drive home, where speed limits and other laws need to be followed.

-The whole society and its politics is contingent on making laws or trying to erase laws.
-Some states are at odds with the federal government because the laws they want to enforce are the opposite of the federal law.
+Society and politics are contingent on making or trying to erase those laws.
+Some states are at odds with the federal government because the laws they want to enforce are the opposite of federal law.
+There becomes a tug of war with money, and usually, the feds win.

-Rules and law are the reason people are unable to be creative or think outside the box.
-Things need to be a certain way or a person is unable to find away to solve an issue.
-When the guidelines are unclear, a person becomes frightened that they will make someone upset if they guess wrong on how to handle any given situation.
+Rules and laws prevent people from being creative or thinking outside the box.
+Things need to be a certain way, or a person will not be able to solve an issue.
+When the guidelines are unclear, people become frightened that they will upset someone if they guess wrong about how to handle any given situation.

 This is also a problem because if someone tries to live outside the norm, they are judged and treated as a pariah.
-The only options are get rid of the subculture (the old way) or make that subculture mainstream and market the shit out of it (the brand new way, suckers!).
-We want people to be socially recognizable in their values and morales, so if we find that we aren’t recognizing the lifestyle, we become uneasy and seek law.
+The only options are get rid of the subculture (the old way like when they continually kill rock and roll) or make that subculture mainstream and market the shit out of it (the brand new way, suckers!).
+We want people to be socially recognizable in their values and morals, so if we aren’t recognizing the lifestyle, we become uneasy and seek the law to manage it.
+Just look at the war against rap with the censoring at the end of the 80s and the beginning of the 90s.

-Everyone wants to make a sign.
-Everyone wants something written down so that it is permanent.
-Everyone wants to take away privileges and put up defenses against the possible spreading of unsavory actions into everyday life.
+Everyone wants to make a sign, to have something written down so that it is permanent, to take away privileges, and to put up defenses against the possible spread of unsavory actions into everyday life.
 People need to know that something is going to be done about it.

 People are so into rules that they will talk about how there used to be rules that were better than the new rules.
-People will talk about how things are donewhere they’re from.
+People will talk about how things are done where they’re from.
 Some people even try to bring the cultural commandments to their new homes.
-People want a social basis they can understand and be comfortable in.
-People have a hard time going from one set of rules to a new set of rules.
-It blows people’s minds to go from a set of rules and guidelines to being told that they can come up with solutions on their own and that they are trusted to do so.
+People want a social basis on which they can understand and be comfortable.
+People have difficulty going from one set of rules to a new set of rules.
+With so many rules, people don’t even study the history of where that rule comes from.
+You do need to know the rules to break the rules.
+It blows people’s minds to go from a set of rules and guidelines to being told that they can come up with solutions independently and are trusted to do so.
 They literally can’t.

 Too bad it’s destroying art.
 Things have to be a certain way.
-Old timey music can’t have mandolins, metal can’t have any interesting parts, punk has to be identical to all the other punk songs ever written – no exceptions, rap and hip-hop has to sound more like other genres but not as good, indie rock has to have a banjo part in every song, painting needs to look like an illustration – usually with an early twentieth century scientific illustration feel, comic books should be about zombies or the apocalyptic end of the classic superhero as we know it, books should be a series of short stories and never be a novel because no one actually reads anymore, tv shows should be very specific genres and every episode must end with a cliff hanger and a death of a character you really liked, or if the tv show is really good, it’ll be cancelled because people love Kardashians and drag queens more than smartly written shows, comedians should joke about racial, sexist and other under privilagism and joke about the insanity of how entitled millennials are.
+Old timey music can’t have mandolins, metal can’t have any interesting parts, punk has to be identical to all the other punk songs ever written – no exceptions, rap and hip-hop has to sound more like other genres but not as good, indie rock has to have a glockenspiel part in every song, painting needs to look like an illustration – usually with an early twentieth century scientific illustration feel, comic books should be about zombies or the apocalyptic end of the classic superhero as we know it, books should be a series of short stories and never be a novel because noally reads anymore, tv shows shouparticularecific genres and every episode must end with a cliff hanger and a death of a characteeally liked for 17 seasons, or if the tv shoutstandingy good, it’ll be cancelled because people love Kardashians and drag queens more than smartly written shows, comedians should joke about how they can’t joke about racial, sexist and other under privilagism and joke about the insanity of how entitled millennials are – ugh, millennials are ruining everything! (laugh track)

 Prayer